Rural Health Teaching Site Locations

 The accommodation is offered on a share-basis and is within walking distance of local health services.
 It is fully self-contained with cooking and laundry facilities.
 The type of IT services varies from site to site.
 Students should check with their mobile phone service provider to ensure they have coverage.
 Site-specific information will be provided when bookings are confirmed.

-The accommodation at Burnie consists of two modern rental properties in pleasant residential surroundings.
-Each house has four bedrooms and two bathrooms and offer students a high standard of comfort and amenity.
+The accommodation at Burnie consists of three modern rental properties in pleasant residential surroundings.
+Two of the houses have four bedrooms, with the third having three.
+All have two bathrooms and offer students a high standard of comfort and amenity.
 NBN WIFI is provided.

 Burnie is Tasmania’s most westerly city, located on the North West Coast about 40 minutes from Devonport.
 It has a northerly aspect and is nestled around Emu Bay on Bass Strait.